nderscore/tamagui-typescript-plugin/README.md

            //
            // options for filtering autocomplete suggestions
            "completionFilters": {
+             //
              // set false to hide non-theme color tokens "showColorTokens": true,
+             //
-             // set false to hide $true and $-true size/space tokens "showTrueTokens": true,
+             // set false to hide $true and $-true tokens from all scales "showTrueTokens": true,
+             //
              // per-scale lists of specific token names to exclude from autocomplete results "custom": {
                // "themeColor": [],